-- (a) unless subparagraph (b) applies, a customer must touch on the myki or short term ticket immediately upon boarding the tram or bus; or - (b) if it is necessary for value to be loaded on a myki on board the bus or tram in order for the myki to be able to be touched on, the customer must touch on the myki as soon as possible after the value has been loaded.
+- (a) unless subparagraph (b) applies, a customer must touch on the myki or short term ticket immediately upon boarding the tram or bus; or - (b) in the case of a journey on a bus or tram, if it is necessary for value to be loaded on a myki on board the bus or tram in order for the myki to be able to be touched on, the customer must touch on the myki as soon as possible after the value has been loaded.

-For a journey on a tram or a bus, a customer must touch off the myki or short term ticket immediately before leaving the tram or bus.
+For a journey on a tram or a bus, a customer must touch off the myki or short term ticket before leaving the tram or bus, but not before the tram or bus leaves the second-last tram stop or bus stop in that journey.